Sumitkk10/sumitkk10.github.io/_posts/2022-08-22-My-Indian-OI-Journey.md

 link: https://sumit-kk10.blogspot.com/
 ---

-I wrote this blog when I graduated high school, marking my first blog ever.
-To preserve originality, I didn’t want to shift the blog to this website, so I provided the original blog link.
+I wrote this blog when I graduated 12<sup>th</sup> standard, marking my first blog.
+I didn’t want to shift the blog to this website to preserve originality, so I provided the original link.